israelbejarano/react-intro-javascript/README.md

 # Introduction to JavasCript

-This repo is a javascript introduction for React
+This repo is a javascript introduction for React.

 # Getting Started with Create React App